 The temperature is dropping, the leaves are changing colors, and the pumpkin drinks are flowing.
 It can only mean one thing- the fall season is upon us.
-Along with drinking hot cider or pumpkin-flavored drink, many like changing out the décor in their home for the new season.
+Along with drinking hot cider or pumpkin-flavored drinks, many like changing out the décor in their home for the new season.
 Changing out your décor to highlight a season doesn’t always mean you need to break the bank to make your house look festive.
 Here are a few budget friendly ideas to get you started.

 - Bring nature indoors.
 For the ultimate hack to fall decorating on a budget, you can bring in natural color and decor from your own backyard.
 Utilize branches, pinecones, acorns …and the best part, they are free.

 - Cut branches and stems to put into a vase.
 In the summer and spring many individuals put bright green stems or flowers into their vases.
 Replacing them with branches or fall leaves with make your space feel in line with the season.

 - Put some pinecones into a bowl or basket you already own.

 - Fill a Mason jar or vase with acorns and add a candle.

 - Continue with the Mason jar theme and decorate a few with chalk paint or twine (or both)!